 Seed Round in 2020

-PIC Therapeutics, Inc. is a biotechnology company based in Boston, Massachusetts, focused on developing innovative cancer treatments through the selective modulation of oncogene translation.
-Founded in 2016, the company aims to improve patient outcomes by targeting key components of cancer signaling pathways.
-Its therapeutics work by modulating the pre-initiation complex that facilitates messenger RNA translation, effectively blocking the production of oncogene proteins.
-This precision-based approach has the potential to address multiple oncogenic drivers simultaneously, paving the way for a new generation of effective cancer therapies.
+PIC Therapeutics, Inc. is a biotechnology company dedicated to innovating cancer treatment through the selective modulation of oncogene translation.
+Founded in 2016 and based in Boston, Massachusetts, the company focuses on developing therapeutics that target the "master switch" of cancer signaling pathways.
+By modulating the pre-initiation complex responsible for messenger RNA translation, PIC Therapeutics aims to selectively block the production of oncogene proteins.
+This precision-based approach has the potential to simultaneously address multiple oncogenic drivers, thereby improving patient outcomes and advancing a new generation of cancer treatments.

 Amphista Therapeutics